arcan1s/ahriman/docs/triggers.rst

 Trigger example
 ---------------

-Lets consider example of reporting trigger (e.g. `slack <https://slack.com/>`_, which provides easy HTTP API for integration triggers).gre
+Lets consider example of reporting trigger (e.g. `slack <https://slack.com/>`_, which provides easy HTTP API for integration triggers).

 In order to post message to slack we will need a specific trigger url (something like ``https://hooks.slack.com/services/company_id/trigger_id``), channel (e.g. ``#archrepo``) and username (``repo-bot``).